My 4-ingredient baked onion dip recipe, with flavorful bites of sweet Vidalia onion, takes cheesy to a whole new level.

-The ideal here would most likely be finely diced, but can you really see me sticking with it that long?
+The ideal here would most likely be finely diced onion, but can you really see me sticking with it that long?
 You can use one of those little mini chopper things for this if you want.

-Toss your onions on top of your cream cheese.
+Toss your shredded cheese on top of your cream cheese.